 - Opportunities for mentorship and brand connection

 Although prior generations were more engaged by tangible employment package inclusions, such as decent salary plus cost-saving benefits, millennials also want some intangibles, such as opportunities to get a foot in the door at a desirable organization, knowledge from leaders in the industry and a clear path to future growth.
 While those offerings may not be measurable in immediate dollar values, they add up to a strong foundation for the future of your workforce.
-Recruit millennial talent today, to ensure you retain millennial talent in the future.
+Recruiting millennial talent today, to ensure retaining millennial talent in the future.